yjb6/SaRO-GS/README.md

 This repository contains the official authors implementation associated with the paper "4D Gaussian Splatting with Scale-aware Residual Field and Adaptive Optimization for Real-time Rendering of Temporally Complex Dynamic Scenes"

-The code will be released around December 2024.
+The patent is pending and the code will be released around December 2024.
 Please stay tuned.